+Risk Transfer Agreements Other Than Reinsurance (Health)

-Procedure #10 assists analysts in determining whether experience rating arrangements are significant, reasonable and paid on a timely basis.
+Determine whether experience rating arrangements are significant, reasonable and paid on a timely basis.

+Concerns with Experience Rated Arrangements

 The materiality of experience rated arrangements is determined by comparing the amount due from groups (from write-in for other than invested assets) and the amount due to groups (from reserve for rate credits or experience rating refunds on the Annual Financial Statement, Underwriting and Investment Exhibit, Part 2D, Line 4) to total hospital and medical benefits paid.
 If experience rating arrangements are significant, analysts should determine whether amounts are reasonable and settled on a timely basis by comparing to prior year balances and inquiring of the company, if necessary.

+Procedures/Data

+Determine if experience rating arrangements are significant, reasonable, and settled on a timely basis.

+Compare reserve for rate credits or experience rating refunds to total hospital and medical expenses.
+Determine if the insurer reported reserve for rate credits or experienced rating refunds to be collected from the prior year.
+If not settled on a timely manner, inquire with the insurer for any balances outstanding.
+[Annual Financial Statement, Underwriting and Investment Exhibit – Part 2D, Line 4]

+Compare amounts due from experience rating arrangements from the write-in for other than invested assets to total hospital and medical expenses.
+Determine if the insurer reported amounts due from experience rating arrangements.

+Determine whether the insurer has reported appropriate reserves.
+Determine if a premium stabilization reserve been included in the reserve for rate credits or experience rating refunds.
+[Annual Financial Statement, Underwriting and Investment Exhibit – Part 2D, Line 4]

+Concerns with Capitation Agreements and Payments

-Procedure #11 assists analysts in determining whether capitation payments with providers are material and whether risks exist with providers’ or intermediaries’ ability to meet capitation agreement obligations.
+Determine whether capitation payments with providers are material and whether risks exist with providers’ or intermediaries’ ability to meet capitation agreement obligations.
 The significance of capitation payments is determined by comparing their total to hospital and medical benefits paid.
 Also, the percent of capitation being paid to intermediaries or “other providers” is reviewed to determine if there is a disproportionate amount being paid to these entities and the proportion of bonuses and withhold payments is reviewed for appropriateness.
 If capitation payments are material, analysts are asked to review whether provider agreements have been filed with the department and if the arrangements are properly reflected in RBC reporting.
 If an intermediary (TPA or Individual Practice Associations (IPA)) is involved in capitation payments, analysts are encouraged to request audited financial statements for the intermediary (to verify financial position) and to consider obtaining and reviewing an actuarial opinion on the reserves established for claims incurred and outstanding on business produced by the intermediary.

+Determine if capitation payments with providers are material and if so, whether risks exist with providers’ or intermediaries’ ability to meet capitation agreement obligations.